 Research focuses on the molecular, cellular, and genetic underpinnings of immune system function and development, on host-pathogen interactions, and on a variety of autoimmune disorders.
 In addition to the growing need to apply basic science research towards human disease, we have developed a Human Translational Immunology (HTI) Section to improve our understanding and treatment of human immunological disorders.
 The general research interests of the Immunology Track break down into six major themes, spanning almost all aspects of the immune system and its role in disease prevention.
 Please scroll up to find links to these research areas.

 More than thirty laboratories are actively involved in research in immunology.
 Many share immediately adjoining or nearby laboratory space on the top three floors of The Anlyan Center (TAC), and five faculty are funded by the Howard Hughes Medical Institute.
 The Department of Immunobiology provides one of the largest integrated training programs in immunology in the country, led by a faculty with a reputation for excellence in research.
-The Department of Immunobiology maintains a wide variety of major equipment, and Dr. Richard Flavell, chair of the Department, oversees a very active transgenic mouse/ES cell/knockout facility to which members of the Department have access.
-In addition, the department houses the flow cytometry core which contains several state-of-the art flow cytometers and cell sorters.
+The Department of Immunobiology maintains a wide variety of major equipment, a very active transgenic mouse/ES cell/knockout facility, and a flow cytometry core which contains several state-of-the art flow cytometers and cell sorters.